ajeetraina/bengaluru-bmtc-mcp/README.md

 ## Overview

-This repository provides an implementation of a Mall Connector Program (MCP) server for the Bangalore Metropolitan Transport Corporation (BMTC).
+This repository provides an implementation of a Model Context Protocol (MCP) server for the Bangalore Metropolitan Transport Corporation (BMTC).
 The server interfaces with BMTC data to provide real-time information about bus schedules, routes, stops, and availability.

 ## Features